 An antecedent to the continuous strip chart.
-A cylinder was wrapped with paper that had been covered with soot over a yellow flame.
+A cylinder was wrapped with paper that had been covered with soot produced by a yellow flame.
 The paper-covered cylinder was rotated against a stylus at a selected rate to produce a graphic recording of physiologic and other events.
 The recording was preserved by a coat of shellac varnish.
+The accompanying image is taken from page 153 in Marey's 1885 book Méthode Graphique Dans Les Sciences Expérimentales Et Principalement En Physiologie Et En Médecine.